mirchencom/webconsole/Todo/Tasks/Index.md

 ## Presentation

-* [ ] Write tests for webWindowController behavior
 * [ ] Record screencasts
 * [ ] Do `PluginEditorPrototype` screenshots
 * [ ] Do an app icon